Department of Otolaryngology

 Phone: 314-747-8205

 The focus of the Lieu Lab is clinical outcomes research in pediatric otolaryngology.
 The techniques and methodologies of clinical epidemiology and health services research are applied to investigate clinical problems in children.
-Projects currently underway include the evaluation of the quality of life of young children with hearing loss, the evaluation of hearing loss on the perception of fatigue in children, and the evaluation of fatigue experienced in children with hearing loss compared with those who have sleep apnea.
+Projects currently underway include the evaluation of the quality of life of young children with hearing loss, the evaluation of hearing loss on the perception of fatigue in children, and the evaluation of methods to screen for hearing loss in an outpatient setting.
 Potential studies include evaluating changes in the quality of life of children who begin using hearing amplification devices.
 Other projects of the student's choosing that would utilize these research techniques may also be pursued.

 Kevin K. Ohlemiller, PhD